 Signaturely allows you to create a free user account so you may start using it immediately.
 This free electronic signature software integrates with cloud-based platforms such as Google Drive, Dropbox, and OneDrive, to name a few, so you may access your documents and start signing.
 You can send up to three signature requests per month for free.

-This free package also provides you with access to the audit log and history, along with notifications and reminders.
-That way, you can keep track of your document’s progress, and gently remind users to sign them.
+This free package also gives you access to the audit log and history, along with notifications and reminders.
+That way, you can keep track of your document’s progress and gently remind users to sign them.

 Need to send more than three monthly requests?
 For just $10 per month, you can send an unlimited number of signature requests above and beyond the benefits included in the free account.

 Looking for free templates?
 With our $15 per month business account, you’ll get not only an unlimited number of signature requests but also an unlimited number of templates.
 You’ll also receive team management and custom branding tools, so you and your team may create as many branded documents as you need.

 This is perfect for any business as it allows you to collaborate with multiple teammates working on various templates simultaneously.
 You may also continue updating your templates without the need to delete old ones, and you’ll never have to store templates as your business grows.